 time and again, you

 sweetly laugh.
-Me, I'd be distraught: just
+Me, I'd be distraught: just one quick

 glimpse of you wreaks havoc in me: my knees grow